fasttime/Polytype/readme.md

 ```

 If a class has no explicit `extends` clause, `Object.getPrototypeOf` returns `Function.prototype`,
-the base of all classes.
+the ancestor of all classes.

 Of course this method cannot work with multiple inheritance, since there is no way to return
 multiple classes without packing them in some kind of structure.